golmman/twilight-commander/README.md

   * jump to parent directory
   * skip x entries by holding a modifier key
   * collapse the current parent directory
-* better response to terminal resize events: response is too slow, text is wrapped
+* better response to terminal resize events: in some terminals response is too slow, text is wrapped
   * intended to work like `less -S <filename>`
   * problem seems not to appear in plain xterm
   * https://www.xfree86.org/4.8.0/ctlseqs.html